 The book may be written and illustrated by one individual (the author/illustrator) or two individuals (an author and an illustrator).
 The one or two Educators Rising student members participating in this competition must write all words and create all images themselves for their submission.
 No artist assistance or use of images from the web or any other third party is permissible.
-The participant will prepare the original short storybook format designed for a kindergarten-through-third-grade audience (ages 5-9).
+The participant will prepare the original short storybook format designed for a pre-kindergarten audience (ages 3-4).